Europe is investing a record amount in space travel. The ESA has set itself some ambitious goals

 Division of labor in space

 The former head of ESA mission operations, Paolo Ferri, says: “The Americans are our masters when it comes to landing on large planets.
 But we are the only ones who have experience of flying to small celestial bodies such as asteroids and carrying out investigations there.”Division of labor in space, then.
-The Americans direct a probe into an asteroid, the Europeans then head towards it to examine the crater and determine whether the impact was enough to throw the asteroid off course.
+The Americans directed a probe into an asteroid, the Europeans then head towards it to examine the crater and determine whether the impact was enough to throw the asteroid off course.

 The probe is being built in Bremen